Information For Authors

 Colombia Médica publishes original and interesting case reports that contribute significantly to medical knowledge.
 Manuscripts must meet one of the following criteria:

-4. Presentations, diagnoses and/or management of new and emerging diseases
+- Presentations, diagnoses, and/or management of new and emerging diseases

-Authors should indicate in the abstract and cover letter how the case report adds to the medical literature.
-Submissions that do not include this information will be returned to authors prior to peer review.
+Authors should indicate in the Abstract and cover letter how the case report adds to the medical literature.
+Submissions not including this information will be returned to the authors before peer review.

-Introduction: The Introduction should put the focus of the manuscript into a broader context.
+Introduction: The Introduction should put the manuscript's focus into a broader context.
 As you compose the Introduction, think of readers who are not experts in this field.
 Include a brief review of the key literature and epidemiology.
-The Introduction should conclude with a brief statement of the overall aim of the case report and a comment about whether that aim was achieved.
+The Introduction should conclude with a short statement of the overall aim of the case report and a comment about whether that aim was achieved.

-Case Description: A Case Report begins with the signalment (eg, age, sex, ...) of the patient, followed by a chronologic description of pertinent aspects of the diagnostic examination, treatment, and outcome, and ends with a brief discussion.
-When more than 1 patients is involved, a representative of the group should be described in detail; important differences among patients can be addressed separately.
-For reports in which there are 3 or fewer patients, pertinent abnormal findings should be summarized in the text.
-For 4 or more patients, 1 table that provides a summary of pertinent abnormal findings may be accommodated, provided that such findings are not repeated in the text.
+Case Description: A Case Report begins with the signalment (eg, age, sex, ...) of the patient, followed by a chronological description of pertinent aspects of the diagnostic examination, treatment, and outcome, and ends with a brief discussion.
+When more than one patient is involved, a group representative should be described in detail; essential differences among patients can be addressed separately.
+For reports with 3 or fewer patients, pertinent abnormal findings should be summarized in the Text.
+For four or more patients, 1 table that summarizes pertinent abnormal findings may be accommodated, provided that such findings are not repeated in the Text.

 References: References must be limited to those that are necessary.
-Colombia Médica does not restrict the number of references; however suggests not exceed 12 for manuscripts
+Colombia Médica does not restrict the number of references; however, it suggests not exceeding 12 for manuscripts

 1.5 Editorial

-Editorials are solicited by the Editors and provide commentary on articles selected for publication.
-Editorials should be 1200-1500 words in length and be accompanied by no more than 10 references.
-Solicited Editorials should be submitted as a MS Word document to the Editorial Office at editor.colombiamedica@correounivalle.edu.co
+The Editors solicit editorials and provide commentary on articles selected for publication.
+Editorials should be 1200-1500 words long and be accompanied by no more than 10 references.
+Solicited Editorials should be submitted as a MS Word document to the Editorial Office at editor.colombiamedica@correounivalle.edu.co.

-Comments provide a novel perspective on an important topic of interest to Colombia Médica readers or make a conceptual contribution that advances thinking or debate in that area.
+Comments provide a novel perspective on an essential topic of interest to Colombia Médica readers or make a conceptual contribution that advances thinking or debate in that area.
 Comments are limited to no more than two authors.
-Comments may be solicited by the Editors, but Colombia Médica also welcomes unsolicited submissions, which may be submitted on the Colombia Médica submission site (at www.jgim.org).
-Comments should also be 1200-1500 words and have no more than 5 references.
+The Editors may solicit comments, but Colombia Médica also welcomes unsolicited submissions, which may be submitted on the Colombia Médica submission site (at www.jgim.org).
+Comments should also be 1200-1500 words and have no more than five references.

 We welcome correspondence on content published in Colombia Médica.
-Letters in reference to a Journal article must be received within 12 months after publication of the article.
-Letter to the Editor submissions must be no longer than 750 words, include no more than 10 references, and no more than a total of 2 figures and tables (combined).
+Letters about a Journal article must be received within 12 months after publication.
+Letter to the Editor submissions must be no longer than 750 words, include no more than 10 references, and no more than 2 figures and tables (combined).
 Letters are limited to no more than three authors.
-Provide a succinctly worded title, which differs from the previously published Colombia Médica article.
-Include a title page
+Provide a succinctly worded title that differs from the previously published Colombia Médica article.
+Include a title page.

-All accepted letters are edited, and proofs will be sent out to authors before publication.
-The Editor-in-Chief may choose to invite the article's authors to write a Letter to the Editor reply.
+All accepted letters are edited, and proofs will be sent to authors before publication.
+The Editor-in-Chief may invite the article's authors to write a Letter to the Editor reply.

 2 Ethical Responsibilities of Authors

-Authors should refrain from misrepresenting research results which could damage the trust in the journal and ultimately the entire scientific endeavor.
-Maintaining integrity of the research and its presentation can be achieved by following the rules of good scientific practice, which includes:
+Authors should refrain from misrepresenting research results, which could damage the trust in the Journal and ultimately the entire scientific endeavor.
+Maintaining the integrity of the research and its presentation can be achieved by following the rules of good scientific practice, which include:

-1. The manuscript has not been submitted to more than one journal for simultaneous consideration.
+- The manuscript has not been submitted to more than one Journal for simultaneous consideration.

-3. A single study is not split up into several parts to increase the quantity of submissions and submitted to various journals or to one journal over time (e.g. “salami-publishing”).
+- A single study is not split into several parts to increase the quantity of submissions submitted to various journals or to one Journal over time (e.g., "salami-publishing").

-4. No data have been fabricated or manipulated (including images) to support your conclusions
+- No data have been fabricated or manipulated (including images) to support your conclusions.

-5. No data, text, or theories by others are presented as if they were the authors own (“plagiarism”).
-Proper acknowledgements to other works must be given (this includes material that is closely copied (near verbatim), summarized and/or paraphrased), quotation marks are used for verbatim copying of material, and permissions are secured for material that is copyrighted.
+- No data, Text, or theories by others are presented as if they were the author's own ("plagiarism").
+Proper acknowledgements to other works must be given (this includes material that is closely copied (near verbatim), summarized, and/or paraphrased), quotation marks are used for verbatim copying of material.
+Permissions are secured for material that is copyrighted.

-6. Important note: the journal may use software to screen for plagiarism.
+- Important note: the Journal may use software to screen for plagiarism.

-7. Consent to submit has been received from all co-authors and responsible authorities at the institute/organization where the work has been carried out before the work is submitted.
+- Consent to submit has been received from all co-authors and responsible authorities at the institute/organization where the work was carried out before the work was submitted.

 3 A word on word count

-Colombia Médica encourages brevity of the journal.
+Colombia Médica encourages brevity in the Journal.
 Word count limitations are limits, not targets; each published article should be no longer than required to convey why the research was conducted, how it was done, what it showed, and what it means.

-When at all possible, authors are urged to aim for compactness of expression in print, providing critical supplemental material as appendices for electronic publication.
-See Table below for a summary of the recommended word count.
+Authors are urged to aim for compactness of expression in print, providing critical supplemental material as appendices for electronic publication.
+See the Table below for a summary of the recommended word count.

 Tabla 1.
 Word count limitations recommended: summary